shopware5/devdocs/source/sysadmins-guide/system-requirements/index.md

 ### Recommended

 - <a href="https://secure.php.net/manual/en/book.apcu.php" target="_blank">APCu</a>
-- IonCube Loader version 5.0 or higher only needed for encrypted third-party plugins
 - When using Shopware ESD functionalities, it's highly recommended to use Apache `mod_xsendfile`

 ### Other requirements